macOS Deployment

 dotnet msbuild -t:BundleApp -p:RuntimeIdentifier=osx-x64 -p:UseAppHost=true

-command.
+You can specify other parameters for the dotnet msbuild command.
 For instance, if you want to publish in release mode:

 dotnet msbuild -t:BundleApp -p:RuntimeIdentifier=osx-x64 -property:Configuration=Release -p:UseAppHost=true